dataforseo/TypeScriptClient/docs/interfaces/IGoogleImageCarouselSerpElementItem.md

 > `optional` **items**: [`CarouselElement`](../classes/CarouselElement.md)[]

-elements of search results found in SERP
+items of the element

 #### Defined in

-main.ts:47722
+main.ts:50883

 ***